An early site visit by members of MWAMKO and CHG

-We seek to assist marginalised communities which strive to provide themselves with stable, healthy, living environments.
-More specifically, we aim to support community-led initiatives, particularly projects in areas with acute housing need, which have the potential to provide valuable models for delivery in other projects also.
-We have minimal overheads and administration costs and depend on donations, grants and sponsorship.
+We seek to assist marginalised communities who are striving to provide themselves with stable, healthy, living environments.
+More specifically, we aim to support community-led initiatives, particularly projects in areas with acute housing need and especially when they have the potential to provide valuable models for delivery in future projects.
+We have minimal overheads and administration costs and depend entirely on donations, grants and sponsorship.

 How the Korogocho Project Began

-Over the years CHT has raised funds and provided practical assistance and expertise, collaborating with its local group, the Commonwealth Housing Group Kenya (CHGK), whose committee includes MWAMKO representation and, like MWAMKO, is also registered in Kenya.
+Over the years CHT has raised funds and provided practical assistance and expertise, collaborating with its local partner group, the Commonwealth Housing Group Kenya (CHG).
+The CHG committee in Kenya includes representatives from MWAMKO and, like MWAMKO, it is also officially registered in Kenya.

-Some Thank You Letters from the Residents
+Thank You from MWAMKO members

 About the MWAMKO Families